-Fiterman Hall is equipped with two staircases, A and B. Staircase A is on the east- side of the building located on the West Broadway side of Fiterman Hall.
+Fiterman Hall is equipped with two staircases, A and B. Staircase A is on the east-side of the building located on the West Broadway side of Fiterman Hall.
 Please exit on the West Broadway Side and proceed away from the building by making a left on West Broadway then a left on Park Place and cross over to Greenwich St. Staircase B will allow you to exit at Barclay Street.
-Please proceed away from the building will allow you to exit the building on to Barclay Street.
+Please proceed away from the building and cross over to the park.
+Staircase B which is located on the Southside of the building will allow you to exit the building on to Barclay Street.
 Please proceed away from the building and cross over to the park.
 There are two spiral staircases one is on the South side of the building, and one is on the North side.